 We also talk about the Helms and Jericho arrests, Royal Rumble, Mayhem Missie’s encyclopedia-like indy wrestling mind, and much, much, more!

 Oh, it’s been a year since I quit action games, and focus more on starslots.com for gambling games where the money is flowing and now, it was my return to gaming.
 My brother had an N64, and I was the good brother that got him this for some sort of gift giving holiday, I’m sure.
 And oh boy, did we play the heck out of this one.
 WCW/NWO Revenge was certainly from the height of the company’s dominance over WWF.
 You had the NWO, Goldberg, Raven, and a whole slew of WCW wrestlers.
 While all of my friends were having a great time with WWF Warzone creating characters and versions of our crew, I was playing the best damn wrestling game there was, and there was a reason for that.
-This game was one the the early wrestling games put out by THQ, the company that would later bring us the fantastic WWF/E Smackdown series we still enjoy today.
+This game (check this out for complete details) was one the the early wrestling games put out by THQ, the company that would later bring us the fantastic WWF/E Smackdown series we still enjoy today.
 Luckily, this version made the Playstation renditions of WCW Nitro and Thunder look like a joke.
 In case you’re interested in what I’ve been up to lately, just follow this site to see why I move to online casinos.

 The game was not without it’s faults.
 Due to the unfortunate size limitations, while our friends were getting CD quality DX theme music, we were stuck with some generic digital entrances.
 WrestleMania for the NES at least had custom themes!
 Also, in what seems like an attempt to expand the roster, there were inclusions of several fake feds (at least I’ve never heard of them).
 This may be a hold over of the WCW vs the World/World tour games with awkwardly large, and Japanese, rosters.
 All of the characters were cheasy, and you’d avoid them, except the ninja, for me I would rather play with 666 Casino games.